Standard Terms of Service of your Energy Supply Agreement.

 3.16.
 You (the customer) must keep your account in credit by paying for the supply in advance by automatic payment, or if you’re in debt with us, you agree to not be in debt by more than half of what we’ve calculated as being your expected annual bill (EAC).

 3.17.
-Your automatic monthly payment amount will be based on the cost of the energy we think you’ll use during a year with Symbio Energy split into 12 equal monthly payments.
+Your automatic monthly payment amount will be based on the cost of the energy we think you’ll use during a year with Symbio Energy split into monthly payments.
+Based on electricity consumption we are billing our customers.
+The electricity consumption in winter is significantly higher than in summer, hence the payments in winter will be based on the winter consumption, which will be slightly higher.
+The summer bills will be accordingly adjusted and they will be in line with your summer consumption.
+You can easily measure that your bill amount during summer are lower then your bill amount during winter.
 We will inform you of your payment amounts and payment dates when we set up your account with us.

 3.18.
 Symbio Energy aims to review the amount, date and frequency of your automatic payments at least twice a year to make sure you’re not paying too much or too little.
 When we intend to make any changes to your automatic payment, we will notify you by email (normally 10 working days) in advance of the payment being taken, or such other period as we may agree.